Cilycwm

 Cilycwm (Note: Historically Cîl-y-cwm and Kîlycwm.)
 (Cil-y-cwm, /cy/) is a village, parish and community located in Carmarthenshire, Wales.
 The community population taken at the 2011 census was 487.

 Cilycwm lies on the west bank of Afon Gwenlais, a tributary of the River Towy (Tywi), north of the town of Llandovery.
 Pont Dolauhirion, a bridge that crosses the Towy at the south of the community was designed by William Edwards and is a copy of his famous bridge at Pontypridd.
 The bridge is a grade I listed structure.

 The parish church of St Michael's is also a grade I listed building.

+The name "Cilycwm" means "the corner of the valley".
+The largest landowner is the Crown.

 Governance

 An electoral ward in the same name exists.
 This ward stretches south to Llansadwrn.
 The total population of this ward taken at the 2011 census was 1518.

 The community is bordered by the communities of: Llanfair-ar-y-bryn; Llandovery; Llanwrda; and Cynwyl Gaeo, all being in Carmarthenshire; and by Llanddewi Brefi in Ceredigion.